 Garry and Steve logged out.
 Avery, immersed in tethered synth music, didn’t hear them leave the room.

 Ferrox said, “Take the rest of the day off, but when you get in tomorrow, I’ll get you to rename all the NPC modules.
-We’ve decided to name the first release ‘Ezerboth, the Rise of the Kingdom.’
-Can you edit all the place holders in your modules to reflect the new name?”
+We’re naming the first release ‘Ezerboth, the Quest for the Book of Light.’
+Can you edit all the placeholders in your modules to reflect the new name?”

 Avery’s eyebrows shot up.
 “Yeah, okay, but I was kind of hoping to have a couple of days off.
 I mean, I need to process it all.”

-Ferrox said.
-“I know it’s a big ask, but we’re on a deadline—next month’s release is tight, and with Pyra gone, it’s a mess.
-I don’t mean to pressure you, Avery, but if we miss it, we’re all out of work.”
+Ferrox said, “I know it’s a big ask, but we’re on a deadline… next month’s release is tight, and with Pyra gone, it’s a mess.
+I don’t mean to pressure you, Avery, but if we miss it, we could all be out of work.”
 His eyes flicked to the window, as if tracing the ocean’s edge.
 “Take tomorrow off.
-Fish at the pier—I hear it’s your spot to unwind.”
+Fish at the pier.
+I hear it’s your spot to unwind.”

 Avery shrugged.
 “Yeah, I’ll see how I feel tomorrow.
 Do you want me to check the logs or test the tether system to see if it had anything to do with the accident?”

 “We’re all shaken, Avery.
-I’ll check the logs myself—focus on healing for now.”
+I’ll check the logs myself… You need a break.”

 “It wasn’t your fault.
 We know that the Wi-Fi doesn’t reach that area.
 Anyway, you’re too close to be objective.
 Take the rest of the afternoon and tomorrow off, and get back on the NPC module when you return.
 Thanks.”

 Ferrox shimmered out of the meeting.
 Avery’s frustration erupted.
 He logged out of the tether.
-The visor went transparent.
-His eyes adjusted to the room’s artificial brightness.
+His eyes adjusted to the room’s artificial brightness as the visor went transparent.
 He dropped into a low crouch, clenching his fists.
-It all was too much; Pyra, the deadline, everything.
+It was all too much: Pyra, the deadline, everything.
 “Ahh.”
 A sharp beep and a synthetic voice cut in: “Protocol Violation: Unauthorized Logout During Work Hours.
 Please reconnect immediately.”
 He swore under his breath.
 Guards like Garry and Steve could log out and walk away.
 But developers?
-They had to live in the VR world, feel every challenge, like players—no shortcuts.
+They had to live in the VR world, feel every challenge, like players: no shortcuts.